maheshbasnet089/tapShare/readme.md

 - Facility of pasting code and sharing it too realtime
 - Generate shareable links that allow multiple people to access the same file
 - Automatically delete files after they have been downloaded
-- Establish secure shell(ssh) between sender and receiver
+- Establish secure shell connection (ssh) realtime between sender and receiver

 ## Support